hollisofjustin/ESS-523A-Intro/lessons/intro-spatial.md

 read_sf("data/poudre_hwy.shp")
 ```

-See that when you saved the shapefiles, there were many other auxillary
+See that when you saved the shapefiles, there were many other auxiliary
 files saved with it.
 It is VERY important that whenever you share
-shapefiles, all the auxillary files are saved with it, so often
+shapefiles, all the auxiliary files are saved with it, so often
 shapefiles are transferred via .zip folders.
 However, when reading
 shapefiles into R you only specify the file with the ‘.shp’ extension.
-As long as all the other auxillary files are saved in that same folder,
+As long as all the other auxiliary files are saved in that same folder,
 it will read in the shapefile correctly.

 To read in raster files you use the `rast()` function and file path with